Timson100x/Solana-AI-Trading-Agent/README.md

 - This software is for educational purposes
 - Trading crypto involves significant risk
 - You can lose all your invested capital
-- Past performance doesn't guarantee future results
+- Not financial advice
 - Use at your own risk
-- Always start with amounts you can afford to lose
+- Always start with small amounts
-- Never invest more than you can lose
-- Do your own research (DYOR)
-- Not financial advice

-**By using this software, you accept all risks and responsibilities.**
+**By using this software, you accept all risks.**

 ---